-The Centers for Disease Control has emphasized that the best way to prevent contracting COVID-19 is to avoid exposure.
+The Centers for Disease Control has emphasized that the best way to prevent contracting COVID-19 is to get vaccinated.

 Older adults, especially those with chronic health conditions, are the most vulnerable to experiencing severe complications from COVID-19.

-Here are 4 things to remember to ensure you stay safe and reduce the spread.
+Here are five things to remember to ensure you stay safe and reduce the spread.

 1. Remember the rest of your health.

 - Many older adults have one or more chronic conditions, such as diabetes, heart disease or hypertension.
-For managing these conditions, consider seeing your doctor using a telehealth.
+For managing these conditions, most health care offices are open to seeing patients in person, but you may still want to consider seeing your doctor using a telehealth visit to minimize exposure to others who may be infected..
 We have some great resources to prepare you for that visit here.